jiqicn/ipymeteovis/README.md

 # ipymeteovis

-A Jupyter-based toolkit for visualizing meteorological and ecological data used at TCE UvA group.
+A Jupyter-based toolkit for visualizing meteorological and ecological data.

 ## Usage